Introduction to Unix

 - –: No permission

-File Modes, To recognize drwxr-xr-x file mode it can be possibly divided into four key groups,
+File Modes: To recognize drwxr-xr-x file mode, one can divide it into four key groups:

-- Unix Directory: A directory is very much familiar to a folder in windows operating systems.
-Every directory is a collection of its files in most instances.
-The directories are mostly divided namely into two types,
+A directory is similar to a folder in the Windows operating system.
+Every directory is composed of its files.
+The directories are divided into two types:

-- Root Directory: It is probably the parent directory for all the other directories
+- Root Directory: It is the parent directory for all the other directories

-- Sub Directory: Any directory which stays under the root directory are called subdirectory.
-This directory can be renamed by the user.
+- Sub Directory: Any directory under the root directory is called a subdirectory.
+Also, a user can rename the subdirectory.

 What Unix can Do?

-- For real thin clients, it allows the overall operating system being rebooted from the network.
+- Allowing “thin clients” to boot the operating system from the network.

 Advantages

-- Allows multitasking with protected memory, so this allows concurrent users to run multiple programs at a parallel time without any system crash.
+- Allows for multitasking with protected memory, facilitating concurrent users to run multiple programs simultaneously without any system crashes.

-- A large number of programs can be easily executed with a self-effacing amount of memory.
-This clearly shows the amount of efficiency exhibited by the memory systems of Unix.
+- Highly efficient memory systems, where a large number of programs can be easily executed with a modest amount of memory.

-- Each and every user attempting to log in on to UNIX systems needs to be authenticated with a valid password and account.
+- Users attempting to log in to the UNIX systems must be authenticated with a valid account and password.

-- A large set of commands allows doing specific tasks well.
+- A large set of commands that allow you to perform specific tasks well.

-- The largely portable operating system which can be used across a large variety of systems
+- A portable operating system that can be used across a variety of systems.

 Required Skills